sumit-ai-ml/ZERO-YOLO/README.md

 - If the program is slow, try using the GPU version if available

 ## Want to Learn More? 📚
-- Visit our [GitHub page](https://github.com/sumit-ai-ml/MED-YOLO) for more information
+- Visit our [GitHub page](https://github.com/sumit-ai-ml/ZEROYOLO) for more information
-- Check out our [documentation](https://github.com/sumit-ai-ml/MED-YOLO/wiki) for advanced features
+- Check out our [documentation](https://github.com/sumit-ai-ml/ZEROYOLO/wiki) for advanced features
 - Join our community for updates and support

 ## Thank You! 🙏
-Thank you for using MED-YOLO!
-We hope it helps you in your medical image analysis work.
+Thank you for using -YOLO!
+We hope it helps you in your ical image analysis work.